nus-cs2103/website-base/admin/tp-constraints.md

 Here are some examples of features that are hard-to-test:
 * Features that depend heavily on remote APIs: Those APIs can block your access if they mistake your automated tests as a bot attack.
 Some remote APIs require setting up accounts, keys, login etc, that will irritate the testers of your product and give a low rating to the testability of your work.
 * Audio-related features: The peer testing of your product is done under exam conditions where it is not appropriate to play audio.
-* Features that require creating user accounts.
+* Features that require creating user accounts, login, logout etc.
 {%- endcall %}

 <span tags="m--cs2113">